Skip to navigation | Skip to main content | Skip to footer

 Overview

-The course will focus on five topics to illustrate the concept of Engaged Philosophy which engages with the pressing social, moral, religious, issues of our time.
+The course will focus on five topics to illustrate the concept of Engaged Philosophy, which engages with the pressing social, moral and religious issues of our time.
 For example, can people be blamed if they are unconsciously racist?
 What sorts of philosophical issues are raised by considering the responsibilities that individuals have to act collectively in response to the environmental crisis?
 Do the needs of children generate a duty to adopt?
 Is pornography defensible as a form of free speech even if it undermines attempts to combat sexual violence towards women?
-These five topics will not be fixed from year to year, but will constantly change to reflect the interests of the staff teaching on the module.
+These topics will not be fixed from year to year, but will constantly change to reflect the interests of the staff teaching on the unit

 Aims